garraflavatra/NuxtToGithubPages/README.md

 # Build Vue and deploy it to Github Pages 🚀
-This Action will Build your Vue Project and deploy it to Github Pages
+This Action will Build your Nuxt Project, Generate Static files and deploy it to Github Pages.
+It is based on xRealNeon/VuePagesAction

 ## Getting Started 🎉
 1. Create the `vue.config.js` file